-All interested parties will have the opportunity to comment on this update during the Planning Commission and Board of County Commissioners public hearings on the proposed regulation changes, and notice of these hearings will be provided in the newspaper and sent to the email lists the County maintains for people who have expressed interest in Land Use Code text amendments and marijuana related activities.
+All interested parties had the opportunity to comment on the proposed regulation changes during the Planning Commission public hearing and will have the opportunity to comment during the Board of County Commissioners public hearing.
+Notice of both hearings was provided in the newspaper and sent to the email lists the County maintains for people who have expressed interest in Land Use Code text amendments and marijuana related activities.